Calculating College Contributions

 The Law Office of Rajeh A. Saadeh, L.L.C., can help you understand your legal obligations regarding college costs — whether and how much you and the other parent might have to pay.
 We can capably represent you in negotiating or litigating this hot-button issue in initial divorce or separation proceedings or in post-decree modifications.

 College costs can be exorbitant.
 Let’s get in front of this issue to avoid conflicts or surprises later.
-Contact our Somerville office to arrange a consultation.
+Contact our Bridgewater office to arrange a consultation.

 Are Parents Obligated To Pay For College?